OCP23 + Lyon23 = IAMCR2023

 What is OCP23?

-All abstracts submitted to IAMCR 2023, whether for OCP23 only or for Lyon23 and OCP23, will be peer-reviewed and authors of those that are accepted will be invited to submit conference papers by 5 June 2023.
-Papers will be arranged thematically, in “panels” of several papers by the sections and working groups who will also allocate chairs and respondents to each “panel”.
+All abstracts submitted to IAMCR 2023, whether for OCP23 only or for Lyon23 and OCP23, have been reviewed and authors of those that were accepted have until 5 June 2023 to submit their conference papers.
+The online papers will be arranged thematically, in “panels” of several papers by the sections and working groups who will also allocate chairs and respondents to each “panel”.
 From 26 June they will be published on the conference website, with all IAMCR members able to contribute their comments and questions and join the discussions.
 Initial discussion will take place from 26 June to 5 July.

-The papers and the discussion platform will remain online for 2 months after the conference, until 9 September 2023.
+The papers, presentations, and discussion platform will remain online for 2 months after the conference, until 12 September 2023.

 What about Lyon23?